mipops/dvrescue/docs/_sections/troubleshooting.md

 </details>
 &nbsp;

-# Permissions, Security Policy, & System Integrity Protection (Mac)
+# Permissions, Security Policy, & System Integrity Protection (macOS)

 DVRescue requires some special permissions to access to operate and to capture DV videotape.
 (These are all also outlined in the <a href="{{ site.baseurl }}/sections/installation.html" target="_blank">Installation guide</a>.)
 If any of these are not set correctly, they may block DVRescue from accessing connected devices to capture DV.